— About —

 We don't have any demands on style or genre.
 If we love it, we'll publish it.

 Our mission is simple: to find and publish great fiction.
-Along the way, we plan to be one of the fastest-responding journals in the industry, pay our contributors while keeping submissions free, actively nominate our writers for every award we can find, and offer editorial feedback as time permits.
+Along the way, we plan to remain one of the fastest-responding journals in the industry, pay our contributors while keeping submissions free, actively nominate our writers for every award we can find, and offer editorial feedback as time permits.

 — Masthead —